Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Estimate of Transition Probabilities

-In~\cite{APS13}, we show how to adapt a depth-$(\kn+1)$ context tree weighting algorithm~\cite{WST95} to obtain a distribution $\pctxtree$ satisfying\footnote{While we use the context tree weighting algorithm, any worst case optimal universal compression algorithm would do for this theorem to follow.}
+Using a depth-$\kn$ context tree weighting algorithm~\cite{TSW93} we obtain a distribution $\pctxtree$ satisfying\footnote{While we use the context tree weighting algorithm, any worst case optimal universal compression algorithm would do for this theorem to follow.}